9 Ways You Can Implement To Raise A Bilingual Child

 How can parents boost their children’s knowledge and skills of the minority language?
 Here are excellent tips to follow.

 Children are like sponges.
 It is amazing how they can soak up loads of information and develop phenomenal learning capacity that the average adult cannot do.
-So when it comes to language acquisition, adopt these clever techniques in honing your child's skills to become a bilingual kid.
+So when it comes to language acquisition, adopt these clever techniques in honing your little one's skills to become a bilingual child.

 Join a playgroup